svh2811/Traffic-Sign-Recognition/README.md

 * test set recall : 0.9336
 * test set f1-score : 0.9394

-#### 4. Training tradeoffs
+#### 4. Experiments
-- Initial model was based on LeNet architecture which had a test set accuracy of 0.90
+* Initial model was based on LeNet architecture which had a test set accuracy of 0.89
+  * This model was underfitting
+  * Various experiments to prevent underfitting and even overfit the dataset were futile
+  * Some of these experiments were:
+    * training model for many epochs
+    * training model with different batch sizes
+    * limited regularization
-- Later a higher capicity model was build to handle the augmented dataset
+* Later a higher capicity model was devised
-- Model performance improved when grayscale images were used instead of rgb images
+   * This model was overfitting the dataset with validation set accuracy of 0.89
+   * Next, the training dataset was augmented so that all classes have approximately same number of examples, the model now was generalizing well with a validation set accuracy of 0.92
+   * To further improve the accuracy of the model, grayscale images were used instead of rgb images.
+This helped model to improve accuracy by 1.5% and more importantly it was able to better classify web examples.
+However the recall on test dataset  was 0.90.
+* In a effort to improve recall on test dataset:
+  * convolution layers with more kernel were used, specifically the number of kernals in convolution layers of second block was increased from 64 to 128.
-- Batch Normalization significantly improved training speed
+  * In addition, Batch Normalization layer was added which significantly improved training speed
-- Larger batch size helped the model to avoid overfitting
+  * This steps helped to improve model's test set accuracy to 0.96, however the model was overfitting on training dataset and  recall on test dataset 0.91
+  * To prevent overfitting for this model version, batch size was increased from 64 to 512, larger batch size aided the model to prevent overfitting on training dataset and improved generalization.
+  * Recall on test dataset now increased from 0.91 to 0.9336

 ### Testing Model on New Images

 84 traffic sign images from internet were collected and these images were saved in the directory `./data/examples/` in their appropriate class folders.
 Neural network model predicted the top 5 probable class labels for these example images.
 To see a detailed analysis of the Model prediction on random web images of traffic sign goto [notebook](https://github.com/svh2811/Traffic-Sign-Recognition/blob/master/Traffic_Sign_Classifier.ipynb).
 The analysis includes:
 * Ground truth class label
 * Image who's class label was predicted
 * Most likely class label
 * Top 5 most likely class labels
 * Bar chart showing the probability values of all 43 class probablities.

 ### Visualizing the Neural Network